FlappyBirdTerra/terra-money-grants/Terra Grant Proposal Template.md

 **Other components**
 - Terra Station Wallet: Once Terra Station allows the login to the Flappy game, users do not have to login every time they play the game (unless the game has been updated or renewed)
-  - Try to make it so that blockchain doesn’t seem to be involved - Starloop might have an idea
+  - Try to make it so that blockchain doesn’t seem to be involved
 - Game Server: Every time there is an interaction between the game and the blockchain, a transaction has to be sent from the game to the chain in order to update the new state (for instance, if the user levels up, a transaction must be sent to the chain to update the state of the NFT)
   - One reason for having a centralized game server in the middle is due to potential transaction manipulation: Only authorized keys must be able to sign transactions that record level ups.